MarcusMingoransi/inventsys-challenge/README.md

 ## Functionalities

 - Navigation
-  - Used React navigation, although there is only a single page, it's already structured to add more pages if necessary
+  - Although there is just one page, it is already designed to allow for the addition of extra pages if necessary.
 - Fetching data and Listing posts
-  - Used axios and react-query to fetch the data and created a component to list all the posts.
-The user can pull down and refetch the current list.
+  - To retrieve the data, I used `axios` and `react-query`, then I constructed a component to display all of the posts.
+The user can retrieve and reload the current list.
 - Caching posts
-  - The list of posts are fetched and have 2 minutes of cache.
+  - The list of posts is retrieved and cached for 2 minutes.
 - Filtering posts
-  - It was applied 4 post filters and they can be accessed by the tabs component, they are: New, Top, Controversial, Hot
+  - It was applied four post filters, which can be accessible via the tabs component, and they are as follows: New, Top, Controversial, and Hot.
 - Post content, a post contain the following structure:
   - Author and date of creation of the post
   - A thumbnail (if exists)